-This is the new soft close version of our exterior rated rat proof chicken feeder in a three pack for 41% cheaper shipping.
-There is an interior soft close version as well that is $5.00 less per feeder.
-There have been thousands of the original feeders sold but one of the complaints was that the door closed so loudly and it delayed training for some flocks.
+This is the soft close version of our new U.S. made exterior rated rat proof chicken feeder in a three pack for 41% cheaper shipping.
+There have been thousands of the original Philippines made feeders sold but one of the complaints was that the door closed so loudly and it delayed training for some flocks.
 Now if people followed the training instructions the birds learned to use the feeder despite the noise and a lot of people remarked that the sound of the door closing allowed them to know that the feeders were working without having to go into the coop.
 But people kept asking so we finally made a soft close version.
-The Soft Close mechanism needs installed once you unbox the feeder but it is a two minute job once you have all the tools gathered.
-Tools needed: Philips screwdriver or bit and a cordless screwdriver or a power drill.

-The mechanism is a Grass Corporation cabinet door soft close cylinder mounted on a wooden bar.
-It is easy to install (the soft close cylinder is mounted on the wooden bar but everything is inside the feeder and it needs two screws installed for installation as part of the assembly), it is adjustable, the cylinder can be replaced should it ever wear out or fail, and installation and tweaking won't take five minutes once you have the tools gathered.
+The mechanism is a steel body cabinet door soft close cylinder mounted on a 26 gauge galvanized steel frame.
+It is adjustable, the cylinder can be replaced should it ever wear out or fail.
 There is listing for a retro fit soft close kit and it has a video showing how to install the soft close kit on a new or old feeder.
 Here is a link to the video.

 pounds of laying pellets or other feed and has a 100%

 galvanized sheet metal feed tray and hopper so the feed

 flows easily and sanitation is assured.

 Generally a laying hen eats around 4 ounces of feed per day,